Frequently Asked Questions (FAQ)

 Many of our corporate teams request power tools and generators to maximize their limited time on site.
 As these are not required to complete the design as specified and are rather a means to quicken the pace of construction, they are not considered “design critical.”
 Power tools are never mandated in a material list for bridges built without B2P support.
 For those tools gifted to partner organizations and agencies, the upkeep and maintenance is the responsibility of the recipient.

-B2P generally accepts volunteers who are participating in our Corporate Partners or University Chapters programs but we welcome inquiries from volunteers with specific skill sets that can contribute to our education and bridge programs.
-B2P does not have the resources or mission-guidance to train volunteers in building bridges and instead we rely on local community members for general labor assistance.
+B2P generally accepts volunteers who are participating in our Corporate Partners or University Program, and we welcome inquiries from volunteers with specific skill sets that can contribute to our education and bridge programs.
+The Bridge Corps is the technical volunteer arm of Bridges to Prosperity, and Bridge Corps Members serve both in the field and remotely, traveling the world to provide training and build projects, and working on technical initiatives and checking designs and mentoring university teams.

 B2P offers internships throughout the year, giving interns an opportunity to work on a variety of projects and gain valuable professional experience.
 Field positions require a minimum 3-m0nth commitment in the country of application.